ylify/VEHoP/README.md

 Typically, phylogenetic relationships are inferred from amino acid sequences of multiple genes.
 However, predicting eukaryotic genes directly from genomes is often time-consuming and complex.
 VEHoP aims to simplify this process by providing a unified pipeline that accommodates various input types and delivers reliable phylogenetic results.

-Our benchmarking demonstrates that VEHoP's genome-based phylogenies are consistent with those based on high-quality protein datasets, offering robust support across all nodes (test datasets have been provided for reference).
+Our benchmarking demonstrates that VEHoP's genome-based phylogenies are consistent with those based on high-quality protein datasets, offering robust support across all nodes (test datasets have been deposited at Figshare, https://doi.org/10.6084/m9.figshare.26370955.v1 ).

 Supported Input Types: